Rhode Island Food Code (216-RICR-50-10-1)

 10. "Farmer's market" means a market where two (2) or more farmers are selling produce exclusively grown on their own farms on a retail basis to consumers.
 Excluded from this term is any market where farmers or others are selling produce at wholesale and/or any market in which any individual is selling produce not grown on his or her own farm.

 11. "Food" means:

-a. articles used for food or drink for people or other animals;
+a.
+Articles used for food or drink for people or animals;

 12. "Food business" means and includes any establishment or place, whether fixed or mobile, where food or ice is held, processed, manufactured, packaged, prepared, displayed, served, transported or sold.

 13. "Food service establishment" means any fixed or mobile restaurant, coffee shop, cafeteria, short-order café, luncheonette, grill, tearoom, sandwich shop, soda fountain, tavern, bar, cocktail lounge, nightclub, roadside stand, industrial feeding establishment, cultural heritage education facility, private, public or non-profit organization or institution routinely serving food, catering kitchen, commissary or similar place in which food or drink is prepared for sale or for service on the premise or elsewhere, and any other eating or drinking establishment or operation where food is served or provided for the public with or without charge.

 14. "Full-time equivalent" means forty (40) hours a week.

 15. "Good hygiene practices" means proper handwashing and personal cleanliness as specified under §§ 2-3 and 2-4 of the Code.

 16. "Hazard analysis critical control point" or "HACCP" means a written document that delineates the formal procedures for following HACCP principles developed by the National Advisory Committee on microbiological criteria for foods.

 17. "Highly susceptible population" means persons who are more likely than other people in the general population to experience foodborne disease because they are: